nexusformat/definitions/manual/source/faq.rst

     If you consider using an efficient on disk storage format, HDF5 is a better choice than most others.
-It is fast and efficient and well supported in all main stream programming languages and a fair share of popular analysis packages.
+It is fast and efficient and well supported in all mainstream programming languages and a fair share of popular analysis packages.
 The format is so widely used and backed by a big organisation that it will continue to be supported for the foreseeable future.